-When I saw someone spray painting birdhouses in my Instagram feed it was instant Halloween inspiration.
-I love creating new DIY Halloween decorations each year and turning these birdhouses into haunted houses is such a fun idea for creating a haunted village.
+Halloween haunted house inspiration hit when I saw someone spray painting birdhouses in my Instagram feed.
+I love creating new DIY Halloween decorations each Halloween season and turning these basic birdhouses into haunted houses is such a fun idea for creating a mini Halloween village.

-On a routine trip to JoAnn Fabrics I perused the clearance aisle and found these three birdhouses for less than $2 each.
-They were a bit broken and missing some pieces making them even more perfect for turning them into DIY haunted houses.
+While on a regular trip to JoAnn I perused the clearance aisle and found these three birdhouses for less than $2 each.
+They were a bit broken and missing some pieces making them perfect for transforming into DIY Halloween haunted houses.
 I grabbed some spray paint and got right to it.

 - primer spray paint

 - spray paint (I used this Krylon Anvil Gray Chalkboard Paint)

 It’s always recommended to prime a surface before painting anything.
 Painting without priming first can cause the paint to chip.
 While these bare wood birdhouses would likely hold the spray paint just fine, adding primer first will ensure they hold up for years to come.

 Next up is a couple of thin coats of spray paint with some dry time in between layers.
 I chose a charcoal gray chalkboard paint to give them a nice chalky, matte finish.
 Optionally, these haunted birdhouses could be painted with acrylic craft paint and a paintbrush.